Introduction

 As a rule of thumb, the higher the efficiency of a furnace, the more it will cost:

-• To put the cost of a high efficiency furnace into perspective, the average gas furnace can cost between $2,614 to $6,311.
+- To put the cost of a high efficiency furnace into perspective, the average gas furnace in 2025 costs between $2,614 to $6,311.
 This does not include the cost of labor and is only an estimate.

-With a high efficiency furnace, you will end up spending more money at first to purchase it and have it installed.
+With a high efficiency furnace, you will spend more money at first to purchase it and have it installed.
 However, it will lower the cost of your utility bills.
-It will also likely pay for itself over the years and work better than an average furnace.
+It will likely pay for itself over the years and work better than an average furnace.
 How much money you save with it depends on your heating bills and the efficiency of your previous furnace.
 For example, if your furnace was 85% efficient and you buy a 90% efficient furnace, then you will only notice a 5% difference.
-The furnace will still be better, but the chances of you noticing will be less.
+The furnace will still be better, but the chances of you noticing will be lower.
 That is true with any furnace and not just a high efficiency one.

 What Makes a High Efficiency Furnace Different?

-A high efficiency furnace, as mentioned in the “What is a High Efficiency Furnace” section, is more efficient than the average furnace.
+A high efficiency furnace, as mentioned in the “What is a High Efficiency Furnace” section, is more efficient than the standard efficiency furnace.
 However, what exactly does that mean?
 We covered some reasons why it is different, but we didn’t cover those reasons in depth.
-We thought it might be important to revisit them one more time.
+We thought it might be important to revisit them one more time:

 A high efficiency furnace runs more often than the average furnace.
 The reason why it runs more often is so it can make better use of energy.
 Even though it runs more often, it is quieter than your average furnace.
 You are less likely to notice it.

 High efficiency furnaces are more environmentally friendly because they use less energy.
-It also lowers your carbon footprint.
-It releases less carbon dioxide into the air.
+They also lower your carbon footprint by releasing less carbon dioxide into the air, as they burn fewer fossil fuels.

-These are the main points that cover what makes a high efficiency furnace different from an average one.
-They are becoming more popular as time goes on due to the advantages owning one has.
-A more efficient furnace is pricey, but it has more to offer than the average furnace.
+Those are the main points that cover what makes a high efficiency furnace different from a standard one.
+They are becoming more popular over standard furnaces due to the advantages they offer.
+While a more efficient furnace may be pricey, it has more to offer than a standard model.

 Should You Get a High Efficiency Furnace?